-8 tips to reduce cataract surgery recovery time
+Cataract surgery recovery: 8 tips to shorten recovery time

 Your cataract surgery recovery should be short and uneventful, as long as your health is good and you don't have other major eye problems.